pantheon-systems/documentation/source/_docs/free-https.md

 ## Troubleshooting
 ### 503 60s Timeout
-If a web request exceed the 60 second timeout limit, you may encounter
+If a web request exceeds the 60 second timeout limit, you may encounter

 - 503 connection timeout
 - 503 first byte timeout